 1. Medical procedure

 Medical abortion is the termination of pregnancy through the use of drugs.
 This method of abortion is performed during the first three months of pregnancy.
 Sonogram is done prior to the procedure to determine the fetus viability.
-Methotrexate, mifepristone, misoprostol and morning-after pill are the most common drugs used in medical abortion procedure.
+Methotrexate, mifepristone, misoprostol and morning-after pill are the most common drugs used in a medical abortion procedure.

 2. Surgical Procedure